[caption id="attachment_2207" align="aligncenter" width="682"]

 There is a great kind of dignity with the locals in Kashgar that stares you right in the eyes.
 I could also feel a sense being content with who they are, a strong belief and a strength from unity emanating from the people that I met during my travels in the region.

-7 replies on “Day 2~ June 2nd~ Xinjiang”
+7 responses to “Day 2~ June 2nd~ Xinjiang”

 This works well – I think due to the lighting on his face and his expression – and also to that wonderful band of pale green that seems almost to flow around behind him, forming a niche or stage for him.
 Adrian